CounterpartyXCP/Documentation/UI/CLI.md

 -   All other quantities, i.e. prices, odds, leverages, feed values and target values, fee multipliers, are represented internally as fractions, but printed to four decimal places.
+-   As note above, "direct" access to tables via the getrows action outputs "raw" values (amounts) using internal representation

 Optional arguments
 ----------------------------------------